uwctri/SchedulingCalendar/readme.md

 ### Questions

 * What issues might occur regarding dags and pulling subject names?
 Need to make sure we can't see those names
-* Do we need a quick way to filter only availaiblity of the current provider?
 * Consider Locations as providers?
 Obvious work around for this already.
+* Do we need an "Assigned Clinc" for anything?
+Maybe just a generic "show this data in Subject Summary" option?

 ## Local Development & Build